Matix351/FlappyBirdDemo/README.md

 Welcome to the Flappy Bird Game!
 This is a remake of the popular mobile game developed in Unity, where you control a bird to navigate through obstacles.

-The game was developed using Unity version X.X.X
+The game was developed using Unity version 2022.3.2f1

 ## Installation